Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 5. Remove Unoptimized WordPress plugins using Chrome:

 The unoptimized plugins send a non-cacheable request processed by PHP.
-The more uncacheable requests, the CPU usage will be higher.
+The more uncacheable requests, the higher CPU usage will be higher.

 Open any page on your site, right-click on Chrome, and select Inspect.